robertmuth/Cwerg/FE/Docs/tutorial.md

 * generics via generic modules
 * simple hygienic macro system
 * limited polymorphism
-* printf like functionality with custom formatters (enabled my polymorphism and generics)
+* printf like functionality with custom formatters (enabled by polymorphism and generics)
-* vecs (arrays) do not decay to pointers
+* vecs (arrays) do not decay to pointers when passes as arguments
 * vec indexing is checked by default
 * spans (views on vecs)
 * named blocks + multi-level break/continue